HelainSchoonjans/spring-advanced-training/myWorkspace/poc-vault/readme.md

 # run docker compose

-On windows you need to add filesharing on the repository folder first.
+On Windows you need to add file-sharing on the repository folder first.
 Settings -> Resources -> File sharing

 Then:

     docker-compose up

+To find the docker name:

+    docker ps

 # create a shell to vault

+Create an interactive bash process in a docker:

     docker exec -it workspace_vault_1 sh

+# interact with the database

+Create a shell to vault then:

+    psql --db formation-spring --user postgres
+    \du

 # run commands on vault